are hard luck for men of action."

 Landis "plain" sister is played by...
 Betty Grable!
 Imagine outshining "the woman who won World War II".
 But Landis did it via a combination

-of personality and a face and body that would cost a fortune to buy today.
-In addition to Grable, Landis steals Screaming from a cast that includes
+of confident personality and a face and body that would cost a fortune to buy today.
+In addition to Grable, Landis steals I Wake Up Screaming from a cast

-Victor Mature, creepy Laird Cregar ("He couldn't kill mice.") and suspicious Elisha Cook, Jr.
+that includes hunky promoter Victor Mature, creepy police officer Laird Cregar ("He couldn't kill mice") and unsavory clerk Elisha Cook, Jr.

 If the comedy/mystery Having a Wonderful Crime

-would have been a better movie ("Sometimes she doesn't make sense, but that's only when she's talking"), Landis' eye-popping swimsuit
+would have been an overall better movie ("Sometimes she doesn't make sense, but that's only when she's talking"), Landis' eye-popping

-The other important reason that Landis be remembered is for
+The other important reason Landis should be remembered is for

 Four Jills in a Jeep, her book and film

 about her extensive USO travels during the War.
-Sadly though, when Landis is remembered today it is more likely for her suicide in 1948.
+Sadly though, Landis is more often remembered today it is for her 1948 suicide.

 2) Lynn Bari.
 Memorably